 This method involved the Researchers observing and taking part in online fora or consultations that tackled the response and recovery efforts of and for the poverty/marginalized sectors, as well as the SEs supporting them.
-An example of this was a meeting of the PRESENT Coalition where they discussed the content and strategy of their engagement with the legislative and executive branches of government given COVID19.
+The Researchers observed and took part in the meeting of the PRESENT Coalition where they discussed the content and strategy of their engagement with the legislative and executive branches of government given COVID19 as well as the dialogues of the PRESENT Coalition with government agencies.
+The Researchers also observed and took part in online fora organized by ISEA under the COVID19 SERVE Webinar Series featuring Philippine social enterprises and resource institutions.